Acronix98/The-Flamez-Bot/README.md

 # The Flamez Bot
-The Flamez Bot is a tool used for dozens of purposes.
+The Flamez Bot is a utility bot used for dozens of purposes.